allenai/allennlp-guide/chapters/reading-textual-data.md

 * `LabelField` is a categorical label.
 We used this for representing text labels in [Part 1 — quick start](/your-first-model).
 * `MultiLabelField` is an extension of `LabelField` that allows for multiple labels.
 This can be used for, e.g., multilabel text classification.
 * `SequenceLabelField` is a sequence of categorical labels.
 This can be used for, e.g., representing gold labels in sequential labeling tasks.
 * `SpanField` is a pair of indices that represent a span of text.
-This can be used for, e.g., representing spans for reading comprehension.
+This can be used for, e.g., representing spans for reading comprehension, semantic role labeling, or coreference resolution.
+* `ArrayField` is an array representing some data that you have already converted into a matrix, e.g., images and hand-crafted feature vectors

 `Fields` can be created simply by supplying the data. `Field` objects provide APIs for creating empty fields, counting vocabulary items, creating tensors, and batching tensors, among others.
 See the following code snippet for more detail.